2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 He's never averaged even 24 minutes per game, which makes the rest of his counting categories appear underwhelming—7.2 points, 6.5 rebounds and 1.0 blocks.
 Stretch those same numbers out on the per-36-minute scale, though, and they jump to 13.1, 11.8 and 1.9, respectively.

 So far, that hasn't brought his market above faint whispering, which isn't entirely surprising when he had to settle for his qualifying offer last summer.
-That said, he was mentioned by The Ringer's Kevin O'Connor as a "realistic target" for the Washington Wizards, who might need frontcourt help after losing Marcin Gortat and Mike Scott while only adding Thomas Bryant on a waiver claim.
+He had been mentioned by The Ringer's Kevin O'Connor as a "realistic target" for the Wizards, but that door may have closed with the additions of Thomas Bryant and Dwight Howard.

 He has an interesting skill set, even if he isn't always as consistent as clubs would like a 28-year-old to be.
 He has the ideal build and athleticism for a modern wing, plus a serviceable three ball (career 35.9 percent).
 That sounds an awful lot like the three-and-D player every club could add.